 Energy efficient alternatives are important in countries with high ambient air temperatures with long and often humid seasons, including in countries currently choosing replacements for HCFCs, which are being phased out under the Montreal Protocol.
+Replacements high ambient temperature locations and countries with increasing demand for air conditioning.
 A recent study for the European Commission shows that, in countries with high ambient air temperatures, almost 70% of sectors currently using HCFCs can leapfrog past high-GWP HFCs refrigerants directly to low-GWP alternatives with equal or better energy efficiency.
-The same study notes that low-GWP alternatives are in development and expected to be ready to replace the remaining uses by 2025.
+The same study notes that other low-GWP alternatives are in development and expected to be ready to replace the remaining uses by 2025.
 An agreement to phase down HFCs under the Montreal Protocol will accelerate development and deployment of additional climate-friendly alternatives.

-6. Business support is growing to phase down HFCs and many companies are already taking action
+7. Business support is growing to phase down HFCs and many companies are already taking action

 Business support is growing for phasing down HFCs.
 The Consumer Goods Forum, a global network of over 400 retailers, manufacturers, and service providers from over 70 countries, has pledged that its members will begin phasing out HFCs by 2015.
 Other industry groups support reducing HFCs under the Montreal Protocol, including the Air-Conditioning, Heating and Refrigeration Institute, the European Fluorocarbon Technical Committee, and Refrigerants, Naturally!
 The Alliance for Responsible Atmospheric Policy, whose 48 members include Trane, Whirlpool, Sub-Zero, and Mitsubishi, also supports a global phasedown of high-GWP refrigerants.
-On 16 September

-2014 (International Ozone Day), a dozen U.S. and multinational companies made a variety of pledges to phase down and replace HFCs and to commercialize alternatives.
-92
+On 16 September 2014 (International Ozone Day), a dozen U.S. and multinational companies made a variety of pledges to phase down and replace HFCs and to commercialize alternatives.

 Individual companies across the value chain are developing and implementing alternative refrigerants.
-DuPont endorses the HFC phasedown under the Montreal Protocol, 93 and DuPont and Honeywell, both manufacturers of HFCs, are actively developing lower GWP alternative refrigerants and have several currently being commercialized, 94 as discussed in Section 5 above.
+DuPont endorses the HFC phasedown under the Montreal Protocol, 99 and DuPont and Honeywell, both manufacturers of

+HFCs, are actively developing lower GWP alternative refrigerants and have several currently being commercialized, as discussed in Section 5 above.
 The Climate and Clean Air Coalition has produced a series of case studies demonstrating HFC alternatives developed and utilized by supermarket industry leaders, including Carrefour, H-E-B, and Supermercado.
-95

-On the retailer and point-of-sale side, the companies in Refrigerants, Naturally!, including Coca-Cola, PepsiCo, Red Bull, and Unilever, are taking action to eliminate the use of HFCs within their respective companies.
-Coca-Cola began using HFC-free insulation for new beverage vending equipment, which reduced direct HFC emissions by 75%, identified a feasible natural refrigerant, and pledged to eliminate HFCs in all new equipment by 2015.
-PepsiCo, Red Bull, Unilever, and Carrefour started installing a substantial amount of natural refrigerant point-of-sale equipment.
-Individual companies in the Consumer Goods Forum, including Wal-Mart, Nestlé, Sobeys, Supervalu, and Tesco are purchasing alternative refrigerant equipment, converting existing equipment, and improving efficiency while reducing leakage.
-Whirlpool announced that it will convert all foam blowing agents in from the current HFC-245fa (AR5 GWP100-yr = 858) to HFC-123zd(E) (GWP100-yr = ~1) in the manufacture of refrigerators and freezers sold in North America, a reported reduction in GWP of 99.9%, by the end of 2014.
-Table 3 summarizes several of these measures.
+On the retailer and point-of-sale side, the companies in Refrigerants, Naturally!, including Coca-Cola, PepsiCo, Red Bull, and Unilever, are taking action to eliminate the use of HFCs within their respective companies. $^{102}$ Coca-Cola began using HFC-free insulation for new beverage vending equipment, which reduced direct HFC emissions by 75%, identified a feasible natural refrigerant, and pledged to eliminate HFCs in all new equipment by 2015. $^{103}$ PepsiCo, Red Bull, Unilever, and Carrefour started installing a substantial amount of natural refrigerant point-of-sale equipment. $^{104}$ Individual companies in the Consumer Goods Forum, including Wal-Mart, Nestlé, Sobeys, Supervalu, and Tesco are purchasing alternative refrigerant equipment, converting existing equipment, and improving efficiency while reducing leakage. $^{105}$ Whirlpool announced that it will convert all foam blowing agents in from the current HFC-245fa (AR5 GWP ${100-yr}$ = 858) $^{106}$ to HFC-123zd(E) (GWP ${100-yr}$ = ~1) $^{107}$ in the manufacture of refrigerators and freezers sold in North America, a reported reduction in GWP of 99.9%, by the end of 2014. $^{108}$ Table 3 summarizes several of these measures.